 Currying and Partial Application

-Functions in F# are automatically curried, meaning a multi-parameter function is actually a chain of single-parameter functions.
-This enables partial application, where you supply some arguments and get back a new function waiting for the rest.
+In F#, every multi-parameter function is actually a chain of single-parameter functions.
+This is called currying.
+It means you can supply some arguments now and get back a function waiting for the rest.

 let add x y = x + y // Curried by default

-let add5 = add 5 // Partial application
+let add5 = add 5 // Partial application, returns a new function

 add5 10 // 15